foxfriends/paper-terminal/README.md

 ## Comparison with other command line Markdown renderers

-Not a very good comparison..., this is more of an example of a table!
+Not a very good comparison... this is more of an example of a table!

 | Tool                 | CommonMark | Paper | Paging | Wrapping | Syntax     | Images    | Tables | Looks good\* |
 | :------------------- | :--------- | :---- | :----- | :------- | :--------- | :-------- | :----- | :----------- |